China to try ex-police chief at heart of murder scandal

 SURVEILLANCE CHARGES

-Wang was a flamboyant and controversial officer recruited from northeast China to lead a crackdown on organised crime in Chongqing.
+Wang was a flamboyant and controversial officer recruited from northeast China to lead a crackdown on organized crime in Chongqing.

 He was also eccentric.
-Sources said he sometimes did his own post mortems, boasted of being an FBI agent under an exchange programme and of being kidnapped by the Italian mafia.
+Sources said he sometimes did his own post mortems, boasted of being an FBI agent under an exchange program and of being kidnapped by the Italian mafia.

-But the Xinhua announcement said Wang had abused investigation techniques, an accusation that may reflect rumours that he had bugged other officials, including central officials visiting Chongqing.
+But the Xinhua announcement said Wang had abused investigation techniques, an accusation that may reflect rumors that he had bugged other officials, including central officials visiting Chongqing.

 "Wang illegally used technical surveillance measures, either without the approval of authorities or by forging approval documents," said Xinhua.